cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-DTQTIS-AMELIORATION TRANSFERT RADIATIF-EN.md

 # Context

-CS Group responsabilities for Study of improvement of radiative transfer codes are as follows:
+CS Group responsabilities for Radiative transfer codes improvement study are as follows:
 * Method specification, development, validation, user support

 ![Main Picture](Project-CNES-DTQTIS-AMELIORATION TRANSFERT RADIATIF-EN pict 1.png)

 The features are as follows:
 * **SOS-ABS :**
-*     Management of gaseous absorptions: introduction of the CKD method, optimization of the atmospheric profile
+*     Gaseous absorption management: Introduction of the CKD method, optimization of the atmospheric profile
 *     Introduction of the Maignan BPDF model
-*     Definition of the aerosol model by multi-mode mixing
+*     Definition of the aerosol model by multi-modes mixture
-*     Simplification of use: incorrect keyword warning, possibility of simultaneous processing **OSOAA :**
+*     Simplification of use: Warning Word Erroned key, possibility of simultaneous treatments **Osoaa :**
-*     User Tips
+*     User advice
-*     Training during “Ocean Optics XXV”
+*     Training during "Ocean Optics XXV"
-	**Support for the integration of SOS-ABS in 4A/OP** **Introductory radiative transfer training**
+	**Support for the integration of SOS-ABS in 4A/OP** **Introduction training for radiative transfer**

 # Project implementation